No Doubt About It - The "Bows" Have It!

 It was assumed for many years that the drawing caricatured the Newfoundland House of Assembly after it had opened, as in its early years debate was rowdy, often acrimonious, and the members might be taken for a pack of unruly dogs.
 However, it would seem that no one took note of the date of publication and compared it to the dates surrounding the establishment of that first House of Assembly in Newfoundland.
 The bill granting the assembly did not pass the British Parliament until the summer of 1832, the first election of members did not take place until November 1832 and the first House of Assembly did not open until Jan.
 1, 1833.
 Therefore, Doyle's cartoon, published March 30, 1832, was not descriptive, but prescriptive, a prediction of what he thought would happen, before the fact; an interesting commentary on Newfoundland in Britain.

 Some years ago Albert Decker (stage name), an actor in New York City, found a copy of this cartoon in a second-hand bookstore.
 He purchased it as a gift for his brother, Dr. Robert Ecke, who had served at the Twillingate Hospital during the 1930s and 1940s.
 Dr. Ecke, in turn, presented it to his long-time friend, Grace Sparkes of St. John's, a former member of Memorial University's Board of Regents.
 Recognizing its historical import to Newfoundland, Sparkes felt Memorial University was the proper place for the cartoon, and in November 1980, made formal presentation of it to President M. O. Morgan.
-It was subsequently deposited in the Centre for Newfoundland Studies Archives, where it stands as testimony to traditions still in evidence in Newfoundland's House of Assembly over 160 years later.
+It was subsequently deposited in Archives and Special Collections, where it stands as testimony to traditions still in evidence in Newfoundland's House of Assembly over 160 years later.